-Diffusion material could be anything from an actual diffusion panel (above) which you can buy online, or an old white bed sheet, an old white t-shirt, tracing paper and so on that goes in front of your light source.
+Diffusion material could be anything from an actual diffusion panel (above) which you can buy online, an old white bed sheet, an old white t-shirt, tracing paper and so on that goes in front of your light source.

 So if you're getting unwanted shadows and glare, try diffusing your light!

 Is one side of your product looking dark?
 If so, a reflector can help with this.
 You can buy white foam core board and prop it up next to the spot you want to brighten up, or you can DIY this.
 Tape some white printer paper to a cardboard box and voilà, you have a reflector!
 This can really help brighten up your photos a lot.

 Other useful items

 - Books, boxes, canned goods - all make for great ways to prop up reflectors, backdrops, etc.

 - Clothes pins, safety pins, clamps - great to secure or hang things, etc.

 - Microfiber cloth, compressed air can - keep your space and products free of dust, finger prints, etc.